MicrosoftDocs/Devices-docs/surface-hub/surface-hub-autopilot.md

 | Surface Hub 3          | Hub 2S devices [upgraded with the Surface Hub 3 Pack compute cartridge](install-manage-surface-hub-3-pack.md)         | Customer-driven directly in Intune       | [Manually register devices & enroll](#manually-register--enroll-surface-hub-3-devices-upgraded-via-surface-hub-3-pack) | [Manually register devices with Windows Autopilot](/autopilot/add-devices)           |
 | Surface Hub 2S         | Surface Hub 2S devices being [software-migrated to the Teams Rooms on Windows platform](surface-hub-2s-migrate-to-mtr-w.md) | Customer-driven directly in Intune      | [Manually register devices & enroll](#manually-register--enroll-surface-hub-2s-devices-migrated-to-teams-rooms-on-windows)  | [Manually register devices with Windows Autopilot](/autopilot/add-devices)         |

-### Enroll Surface Hub 3
+### Enroll a new Surface Hub 3 shipped from factory

 New Surface Hub 3 devices that ship from the factory are fully ready for Autopilot use.
-It's recommended to use take advantage of the expertise of certified partners who can create the requisite Autopilot profiles and enroll Surface Hub 3 in Autopilot.
+It's recommended  to take advantage of the expertise of certified partners who can Autopilot enroll Surface Hub 3 (or other Autopilot-supporting) devices on behalf of customers, including creating the requisite Autopilot profiles.
+Learn more, including about how to set up the trust relationship with your partner, in this documentation.

-### Manually register & enroll Surface Hub 3 devices upgraded via Surface Hub 3 Pack
+### Manually register & enroll Surface Hub 2S devices upgraded with a Surface Hub 3 Pack compute cartridge

-When you upgrade Surface Hub 2S to Surface Hub 3, a new hardware hash is created.
-To proceed, you first need to manually extract the hardware hash.
+When you upgrade a Surface Hub 2S with a Surface Hub 3 Pack compute cartridge (turning it into a Surface Hub 3), a new hardware hash is generated for that exact unique hardware combination of Surface Hub display chassis and Surface Hub 3 Pack compute cartridge inside.
+Therefore, in order to proceed with Autopilot enrollment for this new system hardware combination, you first need to manually extract the new hardware hash.
 To extract hardware the hardware hash:

+Capture the hash depending on whether the device has been deployed previously or not:

+**If you have never deployed the device before**, you can capture the hardware hash from the first screen of the first time setup (Windows OOBE) process:

 - **In first time setup (OOBE):** At the first Windows OOBE screen, press **Ctrl-Shift-D** to bring up the Diagnostics Page.
 From this page, you can export logs to a thumb drive.
 The logs include a CSV file with the hardware hash.

+**If you have already deployed the device**, and it is up and running with the Microsoft Teams Rooms on Windows platform, you can capture the hash from the From Windows Administrator account:

-- **From Windows Administrator account:** If you need to extract the hardware hash after already completing first-time setup, press the **Windows** key five times.
+- **From Windows Administrator account:** Press the **Windows** key five times.
 In the login screen, sign in with your admin credentials, and go to **Settings** **Accounts** **Access work or school** **Export your management log files** > **Export**.
 By default, the file is saved in the following location: **Users\Public\Documents\MDMDiagnostics**.
 Open MDMDiagReport, select DeviceHash CSV file, and extract the file to your desired location or USB drive.

 2. Open the CSV file with a plain text editor such as Notepad.
-Ensure your CSV file meets requirements:
+Ensure your CSV file meets the following requirements so it can be successfully imported into Intune:

 - Device information in the CSV file where you capture hardware hashes should include: Serial number, Windows product ID, and Hardware hash.
 You can also include an optional group.